-Under such a system, an area might be designated as primarily commercial or primarily residential, or mostly large buildings or mostly small buildings, but residential land uses would not be arbitrarily and completely separated from residential land uses, for example.
+Under such a system, an area might be designated as primarily commercial or primarily residential, or mostly large buildings or mostly small buildings, but residential land uses would not be arbitrarily and completely separated from non-residential land uses, for example.

 In traditional zoning, mixing the residential and commercial uses is usually strictly forbidden.
 If the municipality is a little more contemporary, they may designate a mixed-use zoning district, but still the requirements for review often are quite stern.

 Even the most staunch proponents of this notion admit that some land uses are not neatly covered, and that often a particular land use, such as a large civic building, may be appropriate in a zone otherwise emphasizing smaller buildings.
 So in this sense, we could say that transect-based design guidelines are much more flexible than typical zoning.

 Not only land uses, but also regulations covered by the zoning ordinance, such as minimum setbacks, are subject to this looser type of land use and building regulation.
 For example, the design guidelines may state that the setbacks should be relatively large or relatively small.

 At a practical level, however, someone who really understands urban design or small town design must write the design guidelines.
 Typically the design guidelines would describe do's and don'ts of design for an individual site, including architecture, landscape, and how it all works together.

 If you're still reading and seriously considering a transect or SmartCode approach for your community, it is essential that you also read about the related idea of a form-based code.